SotaUsui/Kattis_clone/README.md

 # Kattis_clone

-Get the user code and compare to answer.
+Get the user code, compile it, test it, then compare to the answer.

 Usage (after compile main.cpp):
 - ./a.out [Name of Program] [Name of your code]